0xCmdlet/zara-watchlist/README.md

    - Available: "Hinzufügen" (add to cart) button present
 6. Clicks "Hinzufügen" button to reveal size selector
 7. Extracts all available sizes
-8. Checks if your desired size is in stock
+8. Checks if ANY of your desired sizes are in stock
 9. Compares with previous status from `data/state.json`
 10. Sends email notification ONLY if:
     - Product became available (status changed)
-    - AND your desired size is in stock
+    - AND at least one of your desired sizes is in stock
 11. Saves updated state to `data/state.json`
 12. Saves raw HTML to `data/raw/`